 And now when you subscribe, get a free copy of Bookmark Tips, Tricks, & Brilliant Ideas, chock full of stitching and finishing ideas, patterns, templates, and tutorials.

 Join us as we stitch bookmarks and encourage kids to read.
-Visit your local needlework shop, guild, or the Stitching for Literacy website to see how you can get involved.

 Jan teaches Riley to stitch a bookmark during a Stitching for Literacy outreach program at an Anchorage Public Library.